ingoweiss/jira-time-machine/README.md

 # Jira Time Machine

-Jira Time Machine gives you the state of a set of Jira issues at any point in time.
+Jira Time Machine gives you the state of your Jira project at any time in its history.

 ## Table of Contents